North-Hall-High-School-Engineering/spooler-deployment/docs/SECURITY.md

 - Role-based access control is enforced in middleware.
 - Users can only access their own print jobs.
 - Admins can access all print jobs and perform management actions.
+- Email whitelist management endpoints are restricted to admins.

 ---